A rush to normalcy? New Orleans truck attack survivors struggle with trauma

 But Iris said many of her colleagues had no choice but to return to work immediately.
 Several of the women she dances with have young children they must work to support.

 She also wishes the city had shut down to mourn.
-“Officials like [Mayor] LaToya [Cantrell] and Landry – their press conference was so disturbing,” Iris said, calling their focus on the Sugar Bowl “disorienting”.
-She added “just a little more humanity” would have helped.
+“Officials like [Mayor] LaToya [Cantrell] and Landry — their press conference was so disturbing,” Iris said, calling their focus on the Sugar Bowl “disorienting”.

 Research published last month in the science journal Ecology and Society examined how US society emphasises “resilience as a central recovery theme” after terrorism.